UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ## header

-We have been pretty lucky up until now that all of the data we have loaded in has been particularly straight forward.
+We have been lucky up until now that all the data we have loaded in has been particularly straight forward.
 Sometimes with data, there are a few lines of text explaining a few important points about the file.
 We do not want to include this in our dataframe and therefore we need to specify exactly when our dataframe begins.
 This is where `header` comes in.
 Take the next file as an example `candybars-h.csv`.

 ``` python
 candybars = pd.read_csv('candybars-h.csv')